-In the past, much of it has been destroyed for logging and agriculture development.
-There are now thought to be between 6,500 and 14,600 of these apes remaining.
+In the past, much of their habitat has been destroyed for logging and agriculture development.
+There are now thought to be only around 6,500 to 14,600 of these wonderful creatures remaining.

 Sumatran orangutans differ from their Bornean relatives in a number of ways.
 Sumatran orangutans are a lighter orange – cinnamon colour and are more slender in build.
 In male Sumatran orangutans, they have flatter check flanges (cheek pads).

 You'll be amazed at how graceful and agile our Sumatran orangutans move.
 In the wild they sway from tree limb to tree limb (the technical term is an orthograde clamber) and the research we've done on this behaviour helped us design their habitat in a way that helps stimulate their natural behaviours with fixed trees and hanging webbing.

 Puluh, our spectacular male, has fathered seven, including Indah, born in 2008, Tripa in October 2012 and Tuti, born in December 2012 to mum Subis.